Homepage / Excursion Guides / Our Favorite Things to Do & See in Caracol

 Where is Caracol?

-The ruins Caracol is tucked away in the jungles of western Belize.
+Caracol is tucked away in the jungles of western Belize.
 It's situated in the Cayo District near San Ignacio, which is known for its stunning landscapes and rich history.
 To be more specific, it lies within the Chiquibul Forest Reserve, an area that boasts some of the most pristine and diverse ecosystems in the region.

 Caracol’s location is also unique because it’s near the border with Guatemala.
 This proximity adds a fascinating dimension to your trip, as you get to experience the blend of cultures and histories of two Central American neighbors.
 Plus, if you're planning a longer trip, you can easily include a visit to famous Guatemalan sites like Tikal in your itinerary.